 - Carers in paid work have statutory rights to help balance paid work and caring responsibilities.
 These rights are explained in a Carers UK Fact Sheet.

 - Carers UK and Carers Trust offer useful information, advice and services for carers.

 Reablement is an intensive service provided by reablement support workers who have received additional training; they may also be assisted by occupational therapists or physiotherapists who will give expert advice and support.

-It uses a ‘doing with’ approach, which involves supporting people to do things for themselves.
+Reablement uses a ‘doing with’ approach, which involves supporting people to do things for themselves.
+Support workers are taught to stand back and allow the person the time to complete a task on their own.
 This may involve the person being shown a different way to carry out the task to achieve independence, such as putting the weaker arm with the least amount of movement into the sleeve of a top first.
 The worker may also support the individual to reconnect to their local community by providing information, as well as by promoting confidence in outdoor mobility and the use of public transport.

-Allowing people to do things for themselves initially takes more time, so reablement support workers are likely to visit more frequently and stay for longer than a conventional home care worker.
-Consistency of workers is important to enable a relationship to be built with the person and for progress to be properly monitored.
+Supporting people to do things for themselves initially takes more time, so reablement support workers are likely to visit more frequently and stay for longer than a conventional home care worker who may have done the task more quickly on behalf of the person.
 Throughout the process, reablement support workers stand back, observe, encourage and prompt the individual to learn or re-learn skills they may have lost.
 At times, this approach is difficult for those struggling to complete a task as well as for those observing.
+You may be wondering why the reablement worker is not being more helpful – but they are sticking to the agreed plan, focusing on the person’s progress.
 If the carer or support worker intervenes because of their own feelings, or to save time, it can ultimately be a setback for the individual.
 Positive encouragement is more helpful in the long term.

 Assessment and goal setting